kylerove/pediatricurologybook/_chapters/01-05_prenatal-diagnosis-of-urologic-anomalies-and-antenatal-surgery.md

 ### Vesicoureteral Reflux

 In the 2010 Pediatric Vesicoureteral Reflux Guidelines panel summary report, the authors noted that of the 6,579 infants with prenatal hydronephrosis, VUR was present in 4756 (72%).{% cite skoog2010a --file 01-05 %} Despite these findings, prenatal imaging has a poor sensitivity in detecting VUR.
-Even if renal pelvic diameter (RPD) increases on prenatal ultrasound, increasing RPD is not predictive of VUR,{% cite dias2009a chitrit2016a --file 01-05 %} Another study identified, that change in shape/size of the renal pelvis and ureter on prenatal imaging occurred in only 17.2% of fetuses who were diagnosed with postnatal VUR, making this is poor predictor of urinary reflux.{% cite chitrit2016a --file 01-05 %}
+Even if renal pelvic diameter (RPD) increases on prenatal ultrasound, increasing RPD is not predictive of VUR.{% cite dias2009a chitrit2016a --file 01-05 %} Another study identified, that change in shape/size of the renal pelvis and ureter on prenatal imaging occurred in only 17.2% of fetuses who were diagnosed with postnatal VUR, making this is poor predictor of urinary reflux.{% cite chitrit2016a --file 01-05 %}

 ### Lower Urinary Tract Obstruction